 …an awesome guide to get your health and fitness back on track!

 If you’re having trouble losing weight or feel tired and unmotivated, the Whole30 diet can be a game changer for you.
 You may not realize it, but there are certain foods and ingredients that are negatively affecting you on the daily, and they result in long-term consequences as well.

 Stripping your body of these less healthy foods is what Whole30 recipes are all about.
 Whole30 is a system that works to cleanse your body of hormone-unbalancing, inflammatory food.
 You’ll feel better, look better and have more energy to take on your busy days!

 What is Whole30?

 If you’re not familiar with the Whole30 eating plan, it’s based on the idea that some foods, such as sugars, dairy, grains, and legumes, negatively affect our body – both physically and psychologically.

 Following the Whole30 diet plan, you cut out all the bad-for-you foods and replace them with nutritious, natural whole foods.
 Over on the Whole30 website, it’s explained as a “short-term nutritional reset” completed in 30 days to wipe out unhealthy cravings, boost your metabolism and promote a healthy digestive tract and immune system.

 Wholesome, natural foods include foods like eggs, veggies, fruits, almond butter, meat, and seafood.
 It’s not a plan that deprives you, but rather fills you up with healthy, real foods instead of processed, sugar-filled junk.

 You’re not required to count or restrict calories – the main point is filling your body with good-for-you foods.
 By eliminating sugars, dairy, alcohol and other foods, you’ll naturally slim down as your body will be less inflamed and irritable.
 The plan aims to get your body back to its healthy, natural state and recharge from there.

-You can check out all the Whole30 rules here, but stay away from legumes (including peanuts!), soy, alcohol, refined and added sugars, dairy, MSG, sulfites, and grains.
+You can check out all the Whole30 rules in Melissa Hartwig’s book, The Whole30: The 30-Day Guide to Total Health and Food Freedom, but stay away from legumes (including peanuts!), soy, alcohol, refined and added sugars, dairy, MSG, sulfites, and grains.
 These are the foods that lead to inflammation and are psychologically unhealthy.